Blood Sugar Levels Normal Range After Eating

 Glucose generally comes from sugars in the food you eat.
 These sugars may be elementary–granulated sugar, honey, fruit–or compound–vegetables, whole grains, legumes–but they all tear down to sugar in your body.
 Some foods increase your glucose levels much faster than others.
 Watermelon is superior on the glycemic index while cherries are inferior.
 This means that 4 oz. of watermelon will increase your blood sugar quicker than 4 oz. of cherries.

 Diabetes is a never-ending, incurable disease that can be harmful to your heart, liver, eyes and kidneys, also your entire circulatory system.
 A diagnosis of type 1 or juvenile diabetes is born with these circumstances.
 People with type 2 or adult-onset diabetes are consistently made if your fasting blood sugar is 126 mg/dL or superior, according to the American Diabetes Association, and 200 mg/dL or additional two hours after a meal.
-To bring your blood glucose back below to normal ranges, health specialist advocate a low-carbohydrate diet, exercise and decreasing your weight and stress levels.Children adapt to Type 1 diabetes - latimes.com
+To bring your blood glucose back below to normal ranges, health specialist advocate a low-carbohydrate diet, exercise and decreasing your weight and stress levels.An artificial pancreas for diabetics - latimes.com